jessicamlee/TruckFuel-MS/README.md

 ## How we built it
 - Wireframes: Hand-Drawn & Figma
-- Development: VS code, HTML5, CSS3, JavaScript
+- Development: VS code, HTML5, CSS3, JavaScript, GSAP
 - Illustrations: Adobe Illustrator

 ## Challenges we ran into